Address

 -

-- adapt working methods to the individual developmental and educational needs and psychological and physical abilities of the pupil;
+conduct diagnostic assessments and activities to identify individual developmental and educational needs and psychological and physical abilities of pupils;

 -